KSPModdingLibs/KSPCommunityFixes/README.md

 ### Features

-Individual patches can be enabled or disabled by editing the `Settings.cfg` file.
+Individual patches can be enabled or disabled by editing (or MM patching) the `Settings.cfg` file.
 Some patches will be applied only to specific KSP versions.

 In-game options are available from the KSP settings menu :<br/><img src="https://github.com/KSPModdingLibs/KSPCommunityFixes/raw/master/Screenshots/settings.png"/>